graphme-app/website/src/pages/docs/index.md

 The remaining of this page details the key features of GraphMe.

+## Reusable queries

+A common pain point for engineers is to write correct queries against a time series database.
+It is not uncommon for companies to have multiple documents scattered around the place with such queries.
+GraphMe solves this problem by providing a source of truth for queries.
+It allows to reuse common queries under the form of saved graphs.
+Saved graphs support parameters, to support variations of a given query, e.g., to target a different datacenter or environment.

+## Customizable graphs

+GraphMe proposes [a rich set of options](docs/user/graph-options) to generate graphs, allowing users to customize them very precisely.
+For example, it is possible to choose the color palette, to change labels, or to anonymize data.

 ## Multiple time series databases

 GraphMe is not tied to a single time series database, but instead integrates with several such technologies.